A transformational approach to collective behavior: Generative AI Simulation and control

 The dataset is constructed by either doing an ensemble of computer simulations of the collective system or by observing the collective system.
 It is helpful to apply an external force $F_{\text{ext}}$ to the system being simulated or observed to sample phase space more efficiently.
 A good choice would be a dissipation or a random diffusion which samples phase space well, as the system gradually relaxes to the stable equilibriums.
 It is also good to apply an external force that is constructed to keep the dynamic trajectory in the vicinity of the unstable local maximums, that is stabilizes the unstable equilibriums.
 The variables that should be recorded to form the dataset are: the initial conditions $C_0(x)$, the times $\tau$, and the outputs $O_\text{p}(x,\tau)$.

 The structure of the HST functional approximator was discussed in detail in Sec.~\ref{theory.HST.sec}, and shown in Fig.~\ref{hst.fig}.
 The structure of the HJB function approximator (without the resistivity introduced by Bellman) is shown in Fig.~\ref{hjb.fig}.
 It has as inputs $(p_0,q_0)$ and $(dE,d\tau)$.
-The fundamental output is $(P,Q)$, but the approximator is structured so that there are nodes corresponding to $(P_0,Q_0)$, $S_P(q)$ or the action, $E(P)$ or the energy, $\omega_Q(P)$ or the frequency, and $\pi(q,P)$ or the ``approximate policy'' $\pi_\theta(s)$ of DRL.
+The fundamental output is $(P,Q)$ then $(p,q)$, but the approximator is structured so that there are nodes corresponding to $(P_0,Q_0)$, $S_P(q)$ or the action, $E(P)$ or the energy, $\omega_Q(P)$ or the frequency, and $\pi(q,P)$ or the ``approximate policy'' $\pi_\theta(s)$ of DRL.
+This enforces the structure of canonical motion generated by the $F_2$ generating function, $S(P,E;q,\tau)$, that has the form given in Eq.~\eqref{action.eqn} -- the solution to the Hamilton-Jacobi equation.
 The analytic, both infinitesimal and finite, advance of $P$ and $Q$ are given by

 or

 and

 or